Introduction to the Edwards Aquifer

 The fresh water / saline water interface, usually known as the "bad water line" is the convergence of two flow systems within the Aquifer.
 It is actually a zone and not a line.
 The freshwater area is generally updip, closer to the land surface; while the saline water area is farther downdip, deeper underground.
 In the freshwater portion of the Aquifer, the limestone is highly permeable and transmission rates are high, so water moves through it relatively quickly.
 By contrast, deeper down in the formation, the saline water portion of the Aquifer has low transmission rates and much higher residence times.
 When water is in contact with limestone, it continually dissolves mineral solids from the surrounding rock matrix.
 Eventually, the concentration of total dissolved solids (TDS) becomes greater than about 1000 ppm, and the water is considered saline and not drinkable (seawater is about 33,000 ppm).
 The "bad water line" is a natural phenomenon that occurs along the southern and eastern edges of the fresh water zone where water has been in contact with limestone for a long time.
 Since the rock in the saline water zone is less permeable and does not transmit water as easily, the movement of water is slower.
 As a result, water stays in contact with limestone longer and becomes more saline.

 During dry times or when the Aquifer is drawn down to low levels, it is possible that salt water would intrude along the interface between the fresh and saline sections of the Aquifer, but it would probably be flushed back out again when water levels rose.
-A study by Ewing and Wilbert, 1991 concluded that water quality deterioration, in all cases except actual ground-water mining, would be temporary and limited largely due to the significant difference in permeability between the fresh and saline sections of the Aquifer and to the flushing action that would occur with renewed increase in recharge.
+A study by Ewing and Wilbert in 1991 concluded that water quality deterioration, in all cases except actual ground-water mining, would be temporary and limited largely due to the significant difference in permeability between the fresh and saline sections of the Aquifer and to the flushing action that would occur with renewed increase in recharge.

 In 1996 the United States Geological Survey established a program to monitor possible changes in water quality near the fresh / saline water interface that might result when drought occurs.
 Water quality monitors were installed at four wells near the interface for early detection of saline water encroachment into the fresh water zone and to provide information on seasonal variations in water quality.
 Data collected in 1996-1997 will serve as a baseline to be used for comparison with new data that might be collected during a future drought (USGS, 1998).